A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the Republicans and Democrats came together to resolve the Federal Debt Crisis?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.
-Alternate Historian and 1 other(s) like this article.

 In 2012,on this day the publication of Bob Woodward's latest book "The Grand Bargain" described how the president and the House speaker defied Washington odds to establish a spending framework that resolved the Federal Debt Crisis.